 This method is called at the start of each trimming operation and receives the initial buffer.
 It should return the amount of iteration steps possible on this input (e.g., if your input has n elements and you want to remove them one by one, return n, if you do a binary search, return log(n), and so on).

 If your trimming algorithm doesn’t allow to determine the amount of (remaining) steps easily (esp. while running), then you can alternatively return 1 here and always return 0 in

 post_trimuntil you are finished and no steps remain.
 In that case, returning 1 in

 post_trimwill end the trimming routine.
 The whole current index/max iterations stuff is only used to show progress.

 This method is called for each trimming operation.
-It doesn’t have any arguments because we already have the initial buffer from
+It doesn’t have any arguments because there is already the initial buffer from

 init_trimand we can memorize the current state in the data variables.
 This can also save reparsing steps for each iteration.
-It should return the trimmed input buffer, where the returned data must not exceed the initial input data in length.
-Returning anything that is larger than the original data (passed to
+It should return the trimmed input buffer.

 This method is called after each trim operation to inform you if your trimming step was successful or not (in terms of coverage).
 If you receive a failure here, you should reset your input to the last known good state.
 In any case, this method must return the next trim iteration index (from 0 to the maximum amount of steps you returned in